-Both observational and theoretical astrophysics are actively pursued.
-Topics of current interest in optical and infrared astronomy include observational cosmology; spectroscopic and spectrophotometric studies of quasars and galaxies; studies of the dynamics and composition of galaxies and clusters, nebulae, and interstellar matter; planet and star formation; statistical studies pertinent to cosmology, the structure of the galaxy; globular clusters; gamma-ray bursts; neutron stars; digital sky surveys; and many others.
+Topics of current research interest include: observational cosmology and the nature of dark matter and dark energy; studies of the cosmic microwave background; galaxy formation and evolution; quasars and other active galactic nuclei and radio sources; studies of the dynamics and composition of galaxies and clusters; physics and evolution of the intergalactic medium; interstellar matter; local star and planet formation; extrasolar planetary systems; the structure of the Galaxy; globular clusters; stellar abundances; supernovae, gamma-ray bursts, and other types of cosmic explosions and transient phenomena; neutron stars and black holes; accretion disks; digital sky surveys and virtual observatory; numerical general relativity; and many others.

-Research in planetary and solar system astronomy is pursued in cooperation with groups in the Division of Geological and Planetary Sciences.
+Research in planetary and Solar system astronomy is often pursued in cooperation with groups in the Division of Geological and Planetary Sciences.
+New types of astronomical detectors, that can revolutionize various areas of astronomical research, are developed by groups in physics along with colleagues at JPL.